VantivLabs/RaspberryPi.CSharp/README.md

 # Setup

 Why am I telling you about Raspbian inside of a c# GitHub repo?
 Well, I had to start somewhere and while the wires are a little frightening a linux variant does not scare me.
 There are quite a few getting started guides (go ahead and google and you'll find them) but it looked like most of them are for Raspbian.
-We expect that most people writing code at the hackathon will want to go with Raspbian because it is quick/easy.
-That said, for those of you that are already developing in Visual Studio I think the case could be made that you will feel right at home with Windows IoT and Visual Studio.

 I started with Raspbian, made everything work with Raspbian, and then switched to Windows IoT to see the differences.
 Turns out, not much difference.
 If you are interested in the Python version of this code click on over to the python repository.
 After we get through the two Raspian setup screens we'll switch to Windows and c# for the rest of this loooong "readme".